-Before science took hold, when humans were still trying to classify everything we saw around us, people really did believe in chimeras.
+Before science took hold, when humans were still trying to classify everything we saw around us, people really did believe in the chimera.
 Take the example of the Scoter duck.
 No one could decide whether this bird was a bird or a fish. he Abbe of Vallemont even took it out of the bird category and put it in the fish category, and in the 19th century Catholics were allowed to eat Scoter duck on Fridays in lieu of fish if they wanted.

 The chimera is important in the horror and speculative fiction/sci-fi genres.